About broadband speed

 How can I make sure I'm getting the fastest speed possible?

-There are some things you can do to help it be as fast as possible.
+There are some things you can do to help.

 Leave your router switched on